launchdarkly/rust-server-sdk-evaluation/README.md

 Read our [documentation](http://docs.launchdarkly.com) for in-depth instructions on configuring and using LaunchDarkly.
 You can also head straight to the [complete reference guide for the Rust SDK](https://docs.launchdarkly.com/sdk/server-side/rust), or the [generated API documentation](https://docs.rs/launchdarkly-server-sdk-evaluation) for this project.

+## Minimum Supported Rust Version

+This project aims to maintain compatibility with a Rust version that is at least six months old.

+Version updates may occur more frequently than the policy guideline states if external forces require it.
+For example, a CVE in a downstream dependency requiring an MSRV bump would be considered an acceptable reason to violate the six month guideline.

 ## Contributing

 We encourage pull requests and other contributions from the community.
 Check out our [contributing guidelines](CONTRIBUTING.md) for instructions on how to contribute to this SDK.